Active Learning and CSI Acquisition for mmWave Initial Alignment: Active Learning and Hierarchical Posterior Matching

 for the posterior update.

 \item \textit{1-bit measurement} $z_t = \mathds{1} )$:

-For practical high speed ADC implementation, we consider an extreme quantization function of a 1-bit \cite{Choi2016,Ding2018} measurement model $z_t = \mathds{1} )$, where at each time instance $t$ the BS only has 1-bit of information about whether or not the received power passes the threshold $v_t$.
+For practical high speed ADC implementation, we consider an extreme quantization function of a 1-bit \cite{Choi2016,Ding2018,Ho19} measurement model $z_t = \mathds{1} )$, where at each time instance $t$ the BS only has 1-bit of information indicating whether or not the received power passes the threshold $v_t$.
 Equivalently, we can write the measurement model as

-where $u_{t}(\phi)$ is the equivalent Bernoulli noise with flipping probability $p_t(\phi)$.
+where $u_{t}(\phi)$ is the equivalent Bernoulli noise with flipping probability $p_t(\phi)$, and $\oplus$ denotes the exclusive OR operator.
 The setting of the threshold $v_t$ and the corresponding flipping probability $p_{t}(\phi)$ is given in Lemma~\ref{lemma:opt_threshold}.
 In this case, the conditional distribution of $z_t$ can therefore be written as

 \end{enumerate}